Graduation cords from Honors Graduation and Graduation Outfitters have made this opportunity possible. Thanks for your generosity!

-- Submit your design thinking project work by May 28, 2022 11:59 MST (see FAQ’s & Details page for link and details on submission requirements).
+- Submit your design thinking project work by May 28, 2022 at 11:59 Mountain Time (see FAQ’s & Details page for link and details on submission requirements).

 - We select 5 winners to receive $10,000 tuition scholarships to their colleges, with the top one receiving $5,000 funding to launch their project into the design thinking cycle once more during the summer of 2022 to maximize impact.
 We select applications based on their completion, seriousness, and viability.